Site icon Billing & Credentialing Cranberry Twp. (Pittsburgh)

 As our understanding of genetics and its role in healthcare continues to expand, so does the complexity of billing for these services.
 One of the key elements in ensuring accurate billing and appropriate reimbursement for genetic testing is the proper use of modifiers.
 These two-character codes provide additional information about the services rendered, helping to paint a complete picture of the genetic testing performed.

-This article documents the modifiers commonly used in genetic testing, their proper application, and their impact on reimbursement.
+We document the modifiers commonly used in genetic testing, their proper application, and their impact on reimbursement.

 Genetic Testing Overview